DanWebb/uphold-sdk-node/README.md

 <a name="authentication"></a>
 ### Authentication

-The Uphold Node SDK only supports the [Web Application Flow](https://uphold.com/en/developer/api/documentation/#web-application-flow) Oauth2 method of authentication currently which is the only recommended method of authentication for public facing web applications.
+The Uphold Node SDK supports the [Web Application Flow](https://uphold.com/en/developer/api/documentation/#web-application-flow) Oauth2 method of authentication which is the only recommended method of authentication for public facing web applications.
+For private scripts and tools [Personal Access Token (PAT)](https://uphold.com/en/developer/api/documentation/#personal-access-tokens-pat) authentication is also available.

+#### Web Application Flow

 To authenticate a user and retrieve a bearer token to access their account the user must first be redirected to the Uphold auth URL to accept the application permissions requested in `scope`.
 A bearer token can then be created using the code parameter provided by Uphold while redirecting the user back to your application.
 A simplified example of how you might do this with the Uphold Node SDK can be seen below: